1922 Portland waterfront strike: Aftermath

 The ILA union gained nothing from this strike, and they were only able to put the waterfront out of commission for a week.
 In this strike the employer was the real champion, because they were able to put a stop to the ILA union itself.
 After 1922 ILA was not longer operational in Portland, and all that remained of the union was the name International Longshoremen Association.
 The employers had killed the unions on the Portland waterfront, and for now had nothing to worry about when it came to hiring their dock workers.
 This new system of hiring would create new conflict that would rise again in another 11 years, and would be a reference for the Portland water strike of 1933.

 The Wobblies were also winners of this strike, because they had been a part of the strike breakers.
 When they went to the hiring hall they were chosen over the ILA workers, and this would also help the conflict grow over the years into 1933.
 Two conflicting unions that were now un- operational, because of employers wanting to take control over the hiring system.
 They were forced to compete for work now in the maritime trade, and the conflict would grow between the workers.

-Historical significance

-The Portland Waterfront strike of 1922 showed that employers could overpower the union, and that they did not have to give in to the demands of the strikers.
-This strike also showed that it was easy for the employers to take a union, and crush it just by using their own hiring hall.
-This strike really lays the ground for the bigger Portland water strike that takes place in 1934, because a lot of these issues were never resolved during 1922.
-Allowing the tension between union and non-union workers build and build until they finally have a breaking point in 1934.